ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ## Step 1.3 - Access the Ansible Environment

-For a start, log into your Ansible control host via SSH.
+First log into your Ansible control host via SSH.
 Open a terminal and type the following command:

 > **Warning**
 >